wbcmedia/wbcmedia.github.io/2026/draft.md

 - Norman becomes more and more jealous
 - Old Lord Naff constantly criticises LN for his handling of the will, his staff and anything else he can pick fault with
 - Ghost puns, Love Island references???
+- Introduced to our oldest resident - Paul who is chained to the walls, he was locked up for preaching the word of the lord - noone likes him, he finds the key but they throw it away, don't include him in any games, he thinks they're all great, his hobby is counting - he's asleep, LN spots him introduces himself, Paul's excited, have you heard the message, Jesus Loves you, I was cold I was naked...
+Shut up Paul.
+Did you bring that book, oh sorry we all forgot, never mind, next time maybe?
+It's awfully boring here.
+Bye Paul, see you next time.

 ---